Cbow2018/Authelia-Admin/README.md

 ## Features

 - List, add, edit, enable/disable and delete users
-- **Email invites** — leave the password blank on creation and the user receives an Authelia password-reset email to set their own
+- **Email invites** — leave the password blank on creation and the user receives an Authelia password reset email to set their own
 - **Resend invite**, shown only for users who haven't yet set a password
 - **Import from backup** — upload an encrypted archive and recreate missing users, each with a fresh invite
 - CSRF protection, rate limiting on sensitive routes, and admin-only write access